Granite Falls, MN

 Building Reuse and Renovation Project

 The KK Berge Building is along the Minnesota River.
 The building has been part- of Granite Falls since the early 1900’s.
 The KK Berge building of present day, however, was originally set for demotion due to flood mitigation.
-The building was saved.
+The building renovation project saved the historic building from being demolished.

 The K.K.
 Berge building is a unique structure located in Granite Falls, MN.
 Built in 1929, this historic piece of Main Street was scheduled for demolition as part of a larger City flood mitigation project.
 The project scope was to raise the main level floor elevation by two-feet.
 This height allows flood water to enter the basement without damage to the main level.